Michael Jibson: Theatre

 In 2003, when Jibson was 22, he was nominated for a Laurence Olivier Award for Best Actor in a Musical, for his performance as Joe Casey in the Madness/Tim Firth musical Our House, directed by Matthew Warchus.

 Other theatre work includes Brighton Rock at the Almeida Theatre, playing the lead role of Pinkie Brown, directed by Michael Attenborough in 2004.
 He played various roles in the Royal Shakespeare Company's adaptation of The Canterbury Tales.
 He played the role of Charles Lindbergh in Take Flight at the Menier Chocolate Factory in 2007. (nominated for a Theatregoer's Choice award for Best Supporting Actor in a Musical).
 He played the dual roles of Puck and Philostrate in A Midsummer Night's Dream directed by Jonathan Munby at Shakespeare's Globe in 2008, where he also appeared as the Painter in Timon of Athens directed by Lucy Bailey.
 He played Dromio of Syracuse in Roxana Silbert's production of A Comedy of Errors at the Manchester Royal Exchange Theatre in 2010.

 He returned to the Menier Chocolate Factory in 2011, where he played Addison Mizner in the European premiere of Stephen Sondheim and John Weidman's Road Show, directed by John Doyle.
 He played Jimmy in Roots at the Donmar Warehouse in 2013, directed by James Macdonald.

 He played the role of King George III in the original London cast of Hamilton, winning the 2018 Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.

 In 2023, it was announced that Jibson would play Victor Creel in the original West End cast of Stranger Things: The First Shadow, directed by Stephen Daldry, a play based on the hit Netflix series Stranger Things.

+In 2025, Jibson played Steve opposite Gemma Whelan in Tim Firth's ‘’This Is My Family’’, in its London premiere at the Southwark Playhouse, directed by Vicky Featherstone.